armory/docs/content/en/armory-enterprise/release-notes/rn-armory-halyard/_index.md

 ## How to find your Spinnaker version using Halyard

- You can find the base Open Source Spinnaker version by executing the following command:
+ You can find the base open source Spinnaker version by executing the following command:

 ```bash
 > hal --version